86311972/Soil-Temperature-Amplitude-Phase-Prediction/README.md

+MATLAB code for the paper:
+**"Harmonic-Based Soil Temperature Simulation and Thermal Regime Mapping in Iran Using MODIS LST and the Sinusoidal Heat Transfer Equation"**

 # Soil-Temperature-Amplitude-Phase-Prediction
 MATLAB code for predicting soil temperature amplitude (STAmp) and phase (STPhase) using MLR, RF, and Ensemble models with 10-fold cross-validation.

 ## Models
 - MLR-Full (Multiple Linear Regression with all predictors)